 1. Textbook (linked above)

 2. Computer, capable of accessing Blackboard

+3. Audio / video equipment for the meet and greet, and for recording speeches

-3. Speech visual aids and technology necessary to create them
+4. Speech visual aids

 Course Purpose: The purpose of this course is to facilitate growth within the individual of those skills necessary to be an effective communicator.
 The course ensures said growth through instruction in the theories and principles comprising effective communication, as well as the application of those theories to the creation and delivery of speeches.